adamency/numen/README.md

 ## Getting Started

-Once you've got a microphone, you can run it with: `numen`<br> You should be able to type "hey" by saying "hoof eve yank", and transcribe a sentence after saying "scribe" (you need to leave a slight pause after "scribe" for now).
+Once you've got a microphone, you can run it with: `numen`<br> You should be able to type "hey" by saying "hoof eve yank", and transcribe a sentence after saying "scribe".
 You can terminate it by pressing Ctrl+c or saying "troll cap".

 If nothing happened, you might need to specify the right microphone with the `--mic` option.
 See `numen --list-mics` for what's available.